ashwinak/CS622/README.md

 # Steps to run the gRPC service.
 This code implements one or more gRPC service where the client subscribes to topics via gRPC channel on a specific TCP port.
-The server responsd back with the response.
+The server responds back with the response.

 # First run the server code to start listening on port 50051